-The idea is that everyday life is filled with a certain measure of stress, toil, conflict and futility.
+The idea is that everyday life is filled with a certain measure of stress, toil, conflict, and futility.
 We look at the news or our social media feeds, and we find all kinds of distressing realities.
 Reality can be depressing.
 If not depressing, it certainly feels just ordinary.
-For the modern American, there is nothing worse than ordinary.
-It is not surprising, therefore, that so many of us are looking for escape.
+For the modern-American, there is nothing worse than ordinary.
+It is not surprising, therefore, that so many of us are looking for an escape.
 If only for brief moments, people want to withdraw from the everyday.
 They want something unreal, even hyper-real.

 I can understand why virtual reality holds such a strong appeal over reality.
 The problem is that as individuals pursue their escapes, they tend to become less satisfied and engaged with reality.
 You may see this on a road trip as kids engrossed with their tablets barely give a nod to the majestic landscape outside their window.
 You can see it with families or groups of friends around a dinner table aglow from the light of their phones hardly engaged with those sitting across from them.

 It would be a mistake to think of this kind of escapism as only for the worldly and our entertainment options.
 The spiritual are not immune from escapism.
 Many of meditative practices are grounded in a worldview that believes the visible world is not what is real.
 Christians can also tend to withdraw from engaging in the material world because of a belief that what is spiritual is what really matters.
 They seek the mountain top experiences or emotionally driven worship experiences.
 This world becomes not much more than a temporary test where one determines what real life will be in the life after.